-The public is growing increasingly aware of the environmental crisis we are facing and the responsibility we have to control our future and slow down the progression of climate change.
-As a result, more people are looking for a career in a sustainable role.
-Finding a job like this, which is within the area you are interested in, is not easy.
-Workers before us would take whatever job they got without considering ethics or their personal opinions.
+Growing public awareness of environmental issues, and the responsibility we have to control our future and slow down the progression of climate change, means more people are looking for a career in a sustainable role …

 What opportunities are out there?

-What kind of jobs are there in sustainability?
+What kinds of jobs are there in sustainability?

 Depending on the career path you have set your mind on, finding the ideal job might not be that easy.
 Luckily, there are many different roles for you to consider.
 One possible career is in sustainability consultancy.
 Such consultants take responsibility for devising plans and strategies for companies to use, to help them improve how sustainable and environmentally efficient they are, augmenting the social responsibility businesses have in terms of their everyday practices and operations, including such areas as hazardous waste collection.